Japanese Garden, Chandigarh

-The Japanese Garden consists of two phases.
-The Phase-1 was inaugurated on 7 November 2014 and the Phase-2 of the park was opened to public on 4 June 2016.
+The Japanese Garden was developed in two phases.
+Phase-1 was inaugurated on 7 November 2014 and Phase-2 was opened to the public on 4 June 2016.
 Both the phases of the park are connected by a tunnel decorated by beautiful Japanese paintings on both sides.
 The garden is designed using Japanese architecture and each of the elements in the garden is given a unique Japanese touch.